How to stop smoking

 Cigarettes contain nicotine.
 By smoking regularly and over a long period of time, your body becomes dependent on nicotine.
 Giving up smoking can cause nicotine withdrawal symptoms, which include cravings, headaches, feeling irritable and not being able to sleep.
 Stop smoking medicines can help you manage these withdrawal symptoms.

-There are three types of stop smoking medicines:
+There are two types of stop smoking medicines:

-All of them are available from the service, and Nicotine Replacement Therapy can also be bought from pharmacies without a prescription and other shops (such as supermarkets).
+Both of these are available from the service, and Nicotine Replacement Therapy can also be bought from pharmacies without a prescription and other shops (such as supermarkets).

 Is taking Nicotine Replacement Therapy (NRT) safe?